-COVID-19: Brunei bars entry of Malaysians via land, sea crossings - The Scoop
+COVID-19: Brunei bars entry of travellers from Malaysia via land, sea crossings - The Scoop

-BANDAR SERI BEGAWAN – Malaysians will be banned from entering Brunei via land and sea checkpoints for two weeks from January 13, in the Brunei government’s latest move to tighten border controls amid the soaring number of COVID-19 cases in Malaysia.
+BANDAR SERI BEGAWAN – Travellers from Malaysia will be banned from entering Brunei via land and sea checkpoints for two weeks from January 13, in the Brunei government’s latest move to tighten border controls amid the soaring number of COVID-19 cases in Malaysia.

 The stricter travel curbs also apply to Malaysian transit passengers, home affairs minister YB Pehin Orang Kaya Seri Kerna Dato Seri Setia (Dr) Hj Abu Bakar Hj Apong announced in a press briefing on Tuesday.